Advertiser Disclosure

 Image Credit: JetBlue

-JetBlue is the only U.S. airline that offers Wi-Fi free of charge for all passengers, and this high-speed Wi-Fi, referred to as “Fly-Fi,” is supplied by Viasat.
+JetBlue offers Wi-Fi free of charge for all passengers.
+This high-speed Wi-Fi is called Fly-Fi and supplied by Viasat.

-Partnering with Amazon, passengers can stream content through their Amazon Prime account, or non-members can purchase content to stream.
-Passengers will also earn 3 TrueBlue points for every eligible dollar spent on inflight purchases from Amazon.
+Through an Amazon partnership, passengers can stream content through their Amazon Prime account, or nonmembers can purchase content to stream.
+Passengers also earn 3 TrueBlue points for every eligible $1 spent on inflight purchases from Amazon.

 Fly-Fi is available on most flights operating throughout the contiguous U.S. JetBlue’s Airbus A320 and A321neo aircraft also offer expanded coverage over much of the Caribbean and Central America.
-And its Airbus A321 Long Range aircraft offers expanded coverage to/from London.
+Its Airbus A321 Long Range aircraft offers expanded coverage to and from London.

 JetBlue’s Fly-Fi has been praised for providing speeds similar to those achievable on the ground.
-It’s also one of the most widely accessible connections available gate-to-gate and from any altitude (some services are only available above 10,000 feet).
+It’s also one of the most widely accessible connections available from gate to gate and from any altitude, though some services are only available above 10,000 feet.

 Southwest Airlines

-Southwest Airlines offers a flat fee of $8 per day for Wi-Fi access across multiple flights, if required.
+Southwest Airlines offers a flat fee of $8 daily for Wi-Fi access across multiple flights.
 The service is free for Southwest’s A-List Preferred members.
+Holders of the Southwest® Rapid Rewards® Performance Business Credit Card also get 365 $8 Wi-Fi credits to use on Southwest Airlines each year, making Wi-Fi essentially free for them.

-Although Southwest uses a high-speed Ku-band connection, the airline does block access to bandwidth-hungry websites and apps such as HBO GO, Netflix, and VoIP.
+Although Southwest uses a high-speed Ku-band connection, the airline blocks access to bandwidth-hungry websites and apps such as Max, Netflix, and VoIP.

 Southwest Wi-Fi Fees